-Shops will add boba pearls and milk to a cup striped with brown sugar syrup.
+Shops will first add boba pearls mixed with brown sugar syrup to a cup and rotate it.
+Then the milk is added.
 This is called tiger boba or tiger bubble tea.
 If your boba tea’s flavour isn't as important to you as the sweetness, this is the sweetener we recommend.
 It has the perfect balance of present flavour and unobtrusive sweetness.

 However, note that brown sugar and cane sugar are slightly less sweet than white sugar.
 So make sure you adjust your ratios accordingly.

-If your bubble tea doesn't taste sweet enough on its own, don't add more sweetener straight away.
+If your bubble tea doesn't taste sweet enough, don't add more sweetener immediately.
 This is because the tapioca pearls in syrup will add sweetness.
 If your drink is not sweet enough after adding boba pearls, then add more syrup.

 Since the pearls themselves are cooked by boiling them, it is not possible to assemble a drink containing them without including some ice.
-If left to cool down naturally, the texture of the pearls will become sticky and less chewy.
+If you leave them to cool down naturally, the texture of the pearls will become sticky and less chewy.

-If added without ice, the heat of the pearls will unpleasantly change the texture of the milk tea.
-Therefore, ice is a necessity when it comes to bubble tea.
+If you add the pearls directly to your drink, the heat of the milk tea can continue to cook the pearls.
+Therefore, an ice bath is a necessity when it comes to bubble tea.

-Adding more ice can make your drink lighter and more voluminous.
-Extra ice is a great addition if you're looking to cut calories!
+Adding ice can make your drink lighter and more voluminous.
+Extra ice is a great addition if you're looking to cut calories.
 On the other hand, adding less ice can make your drink richer and creamier.

 It can also add a nice temperature contrast between the ice at the top of the drink and the warm pearls at the bottom.
 In the end, the amount of ice used depends on personal preference.